 Solution:

-- Clean the humidifier and its water tank thoroughly and consistently as per the manufacturer’s instructions.
+- Clean the humidifier and water tank thoroughly and consistently per the manufacturer’s instructions.

 - Use distilled water or softened tap water to reduce mineral buildup and smell.

-- Regularly de-scale the unit using a solution appropriate for the type of humidifier you own.
+- Regularly de-scale the unit using a solution appropriate for the type of humidifier.

 6. Difficulty in Maintaining Desired Humidity Levels